The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 A. Tax Exemptions

 Income from profit and not-for profit activities is defined by special rules adopted by the Ministry of Finance.
-Under these rules, an activity is considered for-profit, if at least one of the following conditions is fulfilled: 1. the activity is performed on the market with the goal of generating a profit; or 2. by engaging in the activity, the organization competes on the market with other taxpayers.
-Income earned from the following sources also is considered for-profit: the performance of public services; the allocation of public resources for specific purposes; dividends; the sale of goods and services; rents; the sale of underlying assets; and the sale of event or lottery tickets.
-The rules define income from not-for-profit activities as, inter alia: donations; membership fees; and income from taxes and contributions paid for health, pension and disability insurance.
+Under these rules, an activity is considered for-profit, if at least one of the following conditions is fulfilled: 1) the activity is performed on the market with the goal of generating a profit; or 2) by engaging in the activity, the organization competes on the market with other taxpayers (Article 9, Corporate Income Tax Law).

 B. Deductibility of Charitable Contributions